 Since our inception, we have incurred significant operating losses.
 As we commercially launched our first product, INVELTYS, in January 2019, and commenced a full promotional launch of our second product, EYSUVIS, in early January 2021, we only generated limited revenues from product sales prior to the sale of our Commercial Business to Alcon in July 2022.
-We have financed our operations primarily through proceeds from the sale of our Commercial Business to Alcon in July 2022.
 We have financed our operations primarily through proceeds from the sale of our Commercial Business to Alcon in July 2022, our IPO, follow-on public common stock offerings and sales of our common stock under our ATM Offerings, private placements of common stock and preferred stock (including our Private Placement), borrowings under credit facilities and our Loan and Security Agreement, or the Loan Agreement, with Oxford Finance LLC, or Oxford Finance, convertible promissory notes and warrants.